bloxastudio/cryptosouvenirs/Readme.md

 # CryptoSouvenirs

 Location-based NFT minting app for travelers to buy a unique NFT of the cities they are currently visiting.

+**👉 Learn more about the project on our Chainlink Hackathon 2022 project submission [here](https://devpost.com/software/cryptosouvenirs).**

 ## Quick Start

 Before you start working run the `npm run bootstrap` and `npm run build` commands in the root folder.